-They do offer servicing on site though they don’t do any really complex jobs but if you need a little air in your tyres or grease on your chain then you should be OK at Brighton Beach Bikes.
+They do offer services on-site though they don’t do any really complex jobs if you need a little air in your tyres or grease on your chain then you should be OK at Brighton Beach Bikes.
 They also offer a £5 a day secure parking facility for bikes which given the propensity for theft of bicycles in Brighton – you might find cheap at twice the price.

 You can also arrange overnight storage of a bicycle but be aware that you won’t be able to get your bike back outside of the shop’s opening hours.
 They also have a nice range of cycle-themed merchandise you can buy.

 However, we’d note that they are now closed for the Winter and are not expected to re-open until February 2020 at the earliest.